 Welcome to the Department of Computer Science.

 The department offers BS, MS, and PhD programs in Computer Science; MS programs in Software Engineering, Information Systems, and Information Security and Assurance; and a BS program in Applied Computer Science with various concentrations.
-The department also offers three concentrations in the PhD Program in Information Technology (in Information Systems, Information Security, and Software Engineering) and several graduate certificates.
+The department also offers concentrations in the inter-disciplinary MS in Data Analytics Engineering and the PhD in Information Technology offered by the Volgenau School of Engineering.

 Faculty in the department have research interests in networking, architecture, parallel and distributed computing, performance evaluation, software engineering, multimedia, graphics and visualization, databases, software engineering, data mining, security, information systems, artificial intelligence, computer vision, and robotics.

-Congratulations to Professor Sam Malek who has been chosen as one of three Mason faculty to receive the 2013 Mason Emerging Researcher/Scholar/Creator award.
+Congratulations to Professor Huzefa Rangwala and Professor Amarda Shehu who have both been chosen as one of three Mason faculty to receive the 2014 Mason Emerging Researcher/Scholar/Creator award.
 This award recognizes the very best of Mason's younger scholars.
-Professor Malek will be presented with the award at the annual Celebration of Achievements reception on November 11th.
+Professors Rangwala and Shehu will be presented with the award at the annual Celebration of Achievements reception to be held later this Fall.